dethsi/ionisx_front_test/README.md

 ## For your responses

-As you will see to answer the exercises you have a folders corresponding to each exercise.
+As you will see to answer the exercises you have<br/>
+a folder corresponding to each exercises. <br/>
-Put your answers in this files.
+Put your answers in this files.<br/>

 ## Ready ?
 Get set ! ...

-Now that you are ready do not forget one thing.
+Now that you are ready do not forget one thing:<br/>
-The dev is a passion business.
+The dev is a passion business.<br/>
 Have fun and no pressure.